dimitarpg13/gymnasium-demo/docs/CartpoleEnvironment.md

 ### Idea from for an algorithm

 We shall have two main components in our algorithm -

+### Using and Implementing Deep Q Network

 $$loss = \left( r + \gamma \max_{a' \in \mathcal{A}} Q'\left(s,a'\right) - Q\left(s,a\right)\right)^{2}$$